goldencorpus/ai-deck-translator/Development Plan.md

-# Development Plan for Google Slides Translator
+# Development Plan for AI Deck Translator

-This document outlines the development roadmap, future features, and technical improvements for the Google Slides Translator project.
+This document outlines the development roadmap, future features, and technical improvements for the AI Deck Translator project.

+## Code Reorganization Plan

+### Current State
+- The project currently has two implementations:
+  1. Standalone scripts in the root directory (including PPTX functionality)
+  2. A structured package in `gslides_translator/` (Google Slides functionality only)

+### Reorganization Steps
+1. **Rename Package**:
+   - [x] Rename `gslides_translator` to `ai_deck_translator` to reflect the new project name
+   - [x] Update all imports and references accordingly

+2. **Integrate PPTX Functionality**:
+   - [x] Create a new `pptx` module in the package
+   - [x] Move PPTX extraction functionality from standalone scripts
+   - [x] Move PPTX translation functionality from standalone scripts
+   - [x] Move PPTX updating functionality from standalone scripts
+   - [x] Ensure all PPTX-specific utilities are preserved

+3. **Archive Old Code**:
+   - [x] Move standalone scripts to an `archive` directory
+   - [x] Keep for reference until confident all functionality is preserved

+4. **Update Entry Points**:
+   - [x] Update `run.py` to support both Google Slides and PPTX functionality
+   - [x] Ensure CLI and web interfaces support both formats

+5. **Update Documentation**:
+   - [x] Update README with new project name and structure
+   - [x] Document both Google Slides and PPTX functionality
+   - [x] Update usage examples for both formats

 ## Roadmap